Tag: ice hockey rules

 Key Takeaways

-• Elbowing involves illegal use of the elbow.
+• Elbowing focuses on illegal elbow use

 What Is Holding in Ice Hockey?